Evan7198/pcileech-custom-com/demo/ACTIVATOR_DEMO/README.md

 # PCILeech FPGA DNA Activator - DEMO

+⚠️This project has not been compiled or tested.
+If there are any errors, please fix them yourself.

 ### Introduction

 This is a **simple DEMO program** demonstrating how to use LeechCore API for FPGA DNA verification and activation.